One Day Itinerary for the Grand Canyon South Rim [2023]

 Visiting Grand Canyon National Park should top everyone’s bucket list.
+It’s awe-inspiring and a fascinating exploration of nature and history.

 The Grand Canyon is huge, so the question is what part should you visit — the Grand Canyon South Rim or North Rim — and how can you get there?